zalf-rpm/monica-documentation/description-json-config-files.md

 ## Cultivation Methods

 A cultivation method is defined as a set of worksteps (class hierarchy **Workstep** in MONICA code).
+The **order** of the worksteps is **important**.
+Putting static worksteps (with fixed relative/absolute dates) in the wrong order may prevent them from being executed!
 Worksteps can be the sowing of a crop, the harvesting thereof, fertilizer, irrigation water or tillage applications.
 A sowing application tells MONICA at which point in time which crop to grow.
 Within the sowing workstep a parameter **crop** will be set to a JSON object with **ALL** the crop's parameters MONICA needs.
 This can be done in-line, via a include function (**include-from-db** or **include-from-file**) or via a **ref** function.
 Because crops might be used in more than one workstep or cultivation method, the example below (at the end of the **CROP JSON** section) defines all used crops in a separate JSON object named **crops**, which maps shortcut names to the actual crop parameters.
 The mapping object is available under the top-level key **crops** which is the first parameter to the **ref** function, the second being the referenced shortcut name.
 The names chosen (**crops** and e.g. **WR** or **SM**) are abitrary.

 A cultivation method can also have parameters, which are described in the following table.